oscillo-finance/Docs/docs/source/api/introduction.rst

 Rate Limits
 -----------

-Oscillo rate limiters defined about REST api calls.
+oscillo rate limiters defined about REST api calls.
 When the api count exceeds the limit, you will receive a 429 error.
 Please check the following rate Limit rules.

     ===================== =========================== =======================